 "The goal now is to take everything we've done with mesothelioma and apply it on a larger scale," Sugarbaker said.
 "What we are building in Texas, there will be nothing else like it in the world."

-Sugarbaker is a brilliant surgeon and astute administrator.
-Some of his patients from Boston already have traveled to Texas to stay under his care — a testament to their loyalty — but that's nothing new for him.
-He has been attracting pleural mesothelioma patients from across the country for many years.
+Sugarbaker was a brilliant surgeon and astute administrator.
+Some of his patients from Boston traveled to Texas to stay under his care — a testament to their loyalty — but that's nothing new for him.
+He attracted pleural mesothelioma patients from across the country for many years.

 He has moved the medical community closer to a cure for this rare, aggressive cancer, lowering the EPP operative mortality rate and extending the lives of hundreds of patients.